SoccerNet/sn-depth/README.md

 For Efootball, launch the script when you are on the "Trial Match" menu.
 For "NBA2k22", the script can be launched as soon as you gain access of the menus.

-Also, the code excludes the buffers associated to the color images and the depth maps.
+Also, the code includes the buffers associated to the color images and the depth maps.
 These buffers take a significant amount of place that can fill up your hard disk pretty fast and lead to running issues.
 Therefore, it is beneficial to use a external disk to store the data extracted and remove periodically data saved from your hard disk.

 ## License
 ...